Ensor-code/PhantomDatabase/README.md

 The dahsboard is handled by streamlit.
 To run the dahsboard, use 'streamlit run dashboard/dashboard.py'.
 It should automatically open the dashboard in a new tab in your default web browser.

+Various python and bash scripts made to create standardised names for models, transfer or create files can be found in the directory logistics.

 Python dependencies:
  - Database:
     elasticsearch